camlin-tan/tp/docs/UserGuide.md

 ### Scheduling an appointment: `schedule`

-**Purpose:** Adds the appointment for the patient specified by `INDEX` shown in the displayed patient list.
+Adds an appointment for a specific patient at a certain time.

 **Format:** `schedule INDEX adt\APPOINTMENT_DATE_TIME [note\APPOINTMENT_NOTE]`
+* Adds an appointment to the appointments list for the patient at the specified `INDEX` at the given date and time.
+* The added appointment may appear at the "upcoming" list or "past" list depending on the date and time.
+* Appointment date & time should be of the following formats: d-M-yyyy HH:mm, d.M.yyyy HH:mm, or d/M/yyyy HH:mm

 **Input Constraints Table**